davidrhoden/davidrhoden-basic-netlify/pages/web.md

 ![](/static/img/web/scrnfrenchysite.jpg?nf_resize=fit&w=640)

 <div id="contact-form">

-	<h1>get in touch</h1>
+<h1>Get in touch</h1>
 I build websites as a full-time job, but I also build sites for clients on a freelance basis.
-You can see examples and click links to some of my prior work on my [portfolio page](/web).

 If you're shopping for a website for your business or project, please let me know by filling out the form below.
 If we're a match in terms of budget and interestingness of the project, let's talk.

 </div>